team33/thekraken/README.txt

     deadline is reached (5 minutes by default).

     DLB triggering is enabled by default.
-To disable it, add '-c dlbload=0' parameter to the command line, when installing, e.g.
+To disable it, add '-c dlbload=0' parameter to the command line, when wrapping, e.g.
-    'thekraken -i -c dlbload=0'.
+    'thekraken -w -c dlbload=0'.
-    If already installed, uninstall, then install with '-c dlbload=0'.
+    If already wrapped: unwrap, then re-wrap with '-c dlbload=0'.
     Stopping the client is not required.

-7. Uninstallation
+7. Unwrapping

-    Follow installation instructions but replace 'thekraken -i' with 'thekraken -u'.
+    Follow wrapping instructions but replace 'thekraken -w' with 'thekraken -u'.